 As an experienced teacher, school counselor, and play therapist, Jen Alexander believes that we can make a big difference with kids – one relationship at a time, which is why she is a passionate leader in the movement to build trauma-sensitive schools.
 Jen loves helping others help kids and has done so in schools, as a volunteer for the Attachment & Trauma Network (ATN), and when facilitating her own trainings for educators.
+Her new book Building Trauma-Sensitive Schools: Your Guide to Creating Safe, Supportive Learning Environments for All Students is now available.

 Most know Jen as Ms. Jen (grown-ups included).
 Let’s give a collective thanks to the 1970s most popular female name for several years running for that.
 When there are many Jennifers and Jens in every circle of your life, one figures out a way to be specific.